ipb-halle/MolPaintJS/README.md

 </script>
 ```

-To build your own copy, check out the sources, and call the build script (`node build.js`) to get an executable copy in the `dist` directory.
+To build your own copy, check out the sources, and call (`npm clean-install-test`) to get an executable copy in the `dist` directory.
 Please also see the `docs` directory, which contains the static content for the MolPaintJS Playground on Github Pages.

 ## Features